Bitsquatting

 Bitsquatting is a form of cybersquatting which relies on bit-flip errors that occur during the process of making a DNS request.
 These bit-flips may occur due to factors such as faulty hardware or cosmic rays.
 When such an error occurs, the user requesting the domain may be directed to a website registered under a domain name similar to a legitimate domain, except with one bit flipped in their respective binary representations.

 A 2011 Black Hat paper detailed an analysis where eight legitimate domains were targeted with thirty one bitsquat domains.
-Over the course of about seven months, 52,317 requests were made to the bitsquat domains.
+Over the course of about seven months, 52,317 requests were made to the bitsquatted domains.